-As a part of corporate culture and to protect the reputation of the business, the company may wish to place specific appearance requirements on those who work for them.
-Many companies create a dress code policy as a way to control what employees wear while they’re in the office, or when they’re representing the company outside the office.
+To protect your business’s reputation, you might consider placing specific appearance requirements on your team.
+Many companies create a dress code policy as a way to control what employees wear while they’re in the office or when they’re representing the company outside the office.

 It is up to the company to define what is considered appropriate work attire.
 Employees or others representing the company should agree to that dress code policy prior to being hired or accepting a contract for work.
 For example, management professionals may be required to wear a suit and jacket for day-to-day work.